 · An extraordinary fraktur by George Geistweit and dated 1801 from Centre County, sold for $367,000

 Freeman’s attracts an international audience through its catalogs and website, and is best known for continually offering quality material.
 We welcome consignments, from single items to entire estates, and always employ an effective marketing strategy to maximize auction results.
-Please contact a member of our American Furniture, Decorative & Folk Arts Department if you wish to discuss buying or consigning works with Freeman’s.
+Please contact a member of our American Furniture, Folk & Decorativ Arts department if you wish to discuss buying or consigning works with Freeman’s.